ps2gg/ps2.gg/README.md

 <br>

 This is the home of ps2.gg, where UI mods are made that turn Planetside into a better game.<br>
-This monorepo includes all microservices used to serve the website and overlay.
+This monorepo includes all microservices used to serve the website, overlay and auxiliary applications.

 <br>